rachelando/scaffolding/source/2b-in-practice.rst

     :width: 4cm
     :align: center

-Accessibility experts recommend that accessibility support is **incorporated into the tools that web designers use daily**.
+Accessibility support should be **incorporated into the tools that web designers use daily**.
 There are many requirements for designers to consider while designing including the design brief itself, aesthetics, company branding, marketing requirements, and many more.
 And accessibility is another crucial requirement to juggle.
-However, having in-built accessibility support in design tools helps with this.
+However, in-built accessibility support in design tools helps designers to easily integrate accessibility.
-It helps designers to easily integrate accessibility and have access to feedback and resources without having to leave the tool and manually check WCAG requirements.
+They can access to feedback and resources without having to leave the design tool and manually check WCAG requirements.
 One such accessibility tool is **Adee** which you will also use shortly.

 Adee also makes it easy for designers to report how well they are following accessibility guidelines.